nathenbyford/MoWaTER/README.md

-# MoWaTER 2020 Denver Water Code Catalogue
+# MoWaTER 2020 Denver Water Project

 This is the Denver water team code catalogue.
 We tried to make it as intuative as possible.